Gluten-Friendly Dining

 Gluten-Free Dining Options

 UConn Dining Services provides a range of dining options to meet students’ dietary needs, including gluten-friendly and kosher offerings.
-Each of UConn’s eight residential dining units at the Storrs campus has a special gluten-free area that stocks strictly gluten-free foods; the USM Food Court also has a complete gluten-friendly menu in each of it's five food stations, One Plate, Two Plates, also in the Student Union, has a significant gluten-friendly menu.
+Each of UConn’s eight residential dining units at the Storrs campus has a special gluten-free area that stocks strictly gluten-free foods and the USM Food Court also has a complete gluten-friendly menu in each of its food stations.

 Food Labeling

-In our dining units, it is of utmost importance to label foods clearly and in plain sight at all food stations and on each serving line.
-Each dish is displayed in the case with a legible sign stating the name of the item, the calorie/protein/carbohydrate/fat content of the dish, and a list of any of the top eight allergens it contains (i.e., wheat, dairy, soy, egg, fish, shellfish, peanuts, tree nuts.)
-In addition, the labels specify "gluten" if an item has wheat, barley or rye or if there’s a possibility of cross-contamination.
+In addition, the labels specify "gluten" if an item has wheat, barley, or rye or if there’s a possibility of cross-contamination.
 The feedback we’ve received from students is that this is one of the most helpful and important tools they use daily to find safe choices throughout the dining facilities.

 UConn Dining Gluten Free Bakery